mondeja/leptos-fluent/book/src/leptos_fluent.md

 ### <span style="opacity:.5">CSR </span> | `initial_language_from_navigator_to_cookie`

-Get the initial language from the navigator and save it in a cookie.
+Get the initial language from [`navigator.languages`] and save it in a cookie.

 ```rust
 leptos_fluent! {{